Assisted Intelligence in Medicine

 regions as well in developed ones for many reasons including

-lack of appropriate access to knowledge in a practical way
+lack of appropriate access to knowledge, delays for access

-constraints, poor availability in rural areas.
-No individual
+to doctors, budget constraints, poor availability in rural

-doctor can any more master all medical knowledge domains,
+areas.
+No individual doctor can any more master all medical

 - Mission